 Here is an alternate set up using a pan with a rack on top

 When Is It Done? - When the fish reaches about 120° internal, the fish will firm up and you might some white stuff start to ooze from the flesh.
 Relax, that's the serum albumen, a protein that is part of the blood.
 It will set up and congeal just like the albumen in egg whites.
 This is a signal that you need to watch the fish for doneness.
 (You can blot this off later with a paper towel after the fish has rested a few minutes).
-To avoid the albumen rising to the surface, keep your smoker temp 170° or below for the first 3 or 4 hours of the cook, ramping up the temp to 190° to 200° to get the fish to a finish temp.
+To discourage the albumen rising to the surface, keep your smoker temp 170° or below for the first 3 or 4 hours of the cook, then ramping up the temp to 190° to 200° to get the fish to a finished temp.

 Contrary to popular belief, you want to remove the fish before it actually flakes.
 145° is considered a safe internal temperature, and I take mine off between 135° and 150° internal, depending on the moistness I want.
 If you want a drier product, just smoke to a higher internal temperature.
 Depending on your smoker, smoke times for thick fillets (3 to 4 lbs) can be 3 or 5 hours, thinner salmon or steelhead fillets may be in the 2 to 3 hour range, trout fillets will be less.
 Just keep an eye on the firmness and internal temperature.
 Sometimes, because of the weather I can't get my box smoker to a high enough temp to finish my fish to 145° - or 150°, so at the end of 4 hours I will move the fillets into a 175° to 190° oven to bump the internal temperature to where I want it.
 This might only take 10 minutes or so, keep an eye on it!!